-2. Representatives of the European Parliament, Council and Commission may attend plenary sessions.
+2. Representatives of the European Parliament, of the Council and of the Commission may attend plenary sessions.
 They may be asked to take the floor.

-3. The President may also invite other distinguished guests to address the plenary assembly.
+3. The President, acting on his own initiative or at the request of the Bureau, may also invite other distinguished guests to address the plenary assembly.
 A general debate may follow, during which the general rules on speaking time shall apply.